 It all started in the early part of 1980.
 I was almost 8 years old and had just discovered fantasy books like The Hobbit, the Chronicles of Narnia, and The Prydain Chronicles.
 My uncle had a ton of sci-fi and fantasy books so I was always bugging him to borrow more books or watch something else from his movie collection.
 I still fondly remember watching Excalibur, Dune, and other similar movies with him growing up.
 Simply put, Uncle David was the cool uncle that every boy should have when they are growing up.

 I had some friends at school - Jamie and Dan - that were interested in the same type of stuff.
-Dan told s about a game called Dungeons & Dragons that his older brothers introduced to him.
-This game sounded like something that would be perfect to satisfy our quest for more fantasy - better yet, we could make up our own stories about our own heroes.
+Dan told us about a game called Dungeons & Dragons that his older brothers had introduced to him.
+This game sounded like something that would be the perfect fit to satisfy our quest for more fantas; better yet, we could make up our own stories about our own heroes.
 After I went over and played a session of D&D I immediately had to get my own set of the rules and tell my Uncle David about this game.

 I happened to be selling GRIT newspaper subscriptions at the time and had enough reward points to redeem for a basic set; I did so and received the Moldvay Basic set a short time later.
 I also "informed" my Uncle David about this game only to find out that he had been playing for years already.
 In fact, he gave his Holmes Basic set to me at this time and would eventually give me all of his AD&D hardbacks a short time later.
 I *believe* that I started with the Holmes set first but it might have been the Moldvay set; either way, both are great introductions to D&D.